 B. Surfaces damaged resulting from this clean up shall also be cleaned, repaired and refinished to the original or required condition.

+691.03.11 VIDEO INSPECTION

+Note to Spec Writer – Section 693 is to be used on all projects with new sewer and storm drain pipelines and structures, rehabilitated manholes, and rehabilitated sewer lines.

+Internal video inspection shall be performed by the Contractor per Section 693 – INTERNAL INSPECTION OF SEWER AND STORM DRAIN FACILITIES.

 METHOD OF MEASUREMENT